 - Eliminate ‘buddy punching’

-A common type of low-level theft in FM companies is buddy punching.
+A common type of low-level theft in Facilities Management companies is buddy punching.
 This occurs when an employee gets another employee to clock in for them when they are absent.
 This is easily eliminated by the use of fingerprint signing-in or ‘challenge’ questions.
 A Cloud-based telephone feature, caller challenge, includes programmable and random assessments of employees; it requires them to validate elements of their ID against their HR details.

 - Use a split permission security model

 A split permissions model restricts specific permissions granted to administrators, meaning you can increase security and accountability.
 This model works well in large organisations that employ different teams spread across multiple locations.
 An employee’s accessibility can easily be reduced in certain areas.
 A tick-box in the back-end prevents a user from being able to access certain information.
 The permission model you choose can be defined by the structure and nature of contract you need to fulfil.

 - Secure your data

 Finally, you can’t escape the problem of data security.
 Whether on-site or in the Cloud, make sure your data is stored securely.
 If you rely on third-party providers, you should expect highly resilient network connectivity and ISO 27001 and ISO 9001 certified datacentres.
 All datacentre support staff should be trained with certifications in routing devices and firewall implementation and enforcement.

 Timegate is a workforce management solution that’s built specifically for facilities management.
 It gives you visibility of your workforce and a real-time overview of your operations.

 Timegate offers flexible options to help address legal obligations and ensures compliance with various statutory and regulatory challenges you face – from lone workers to time and attendance.
 Our UK datacentre is maintained, monitored and managed by skills-based staff on a 24/7 basis.